 If a dependant such as a partner, child or relative in the same household gets coronavirus symptoms, they should receive Statutory Sick Pay (SSP) as a minimum for this time.
 They’ll also need to follow self-isolation guidance on the Public Health Agency website.

-As schools in Northern Ireland have now closed, except for providing care for some children of key workers, this will have an effect on care and working arrangements.
 This may be an anxious time for parents, and employers will need to be planning cover at work.

 If employees need emergency time off for child care or to make new arrangements, they can use:

 • time off to care for someone else ('time off for dependants');